MSCGamesTom/GamesEngineeringBase/README.md

 - `unsigned char* backBuffer();`
   - Returns a pointer to the back buffer for pixel access.
 - `void draw(int x, int y, unsigned char r, unsigned char g, unsigned char b);`
+  - Draws a pixel at (x, y) with the given RGB color.
+- `void draw(int pixelIndex, unsigned char r, unsigned char g, unsigned char b);`
-  - Draws a pixel at the specified coordinates with the given RGB color.
+  - Draws a pixel at pixelIndex offset with the given RGB color.
+Note pixelIndex is computed as (y * width) + x.
+- `void draw(int x, int y, unsigned char* pixel);`
+  - Draws a pixel at (x, y) using the color from the provided pixel array.
 - `void clear();`
   - Clears the back buffer.
 - `void present();`